-Congratulations to Jamie Fairbairn who has been nominated in Scots Teacher o the Year sponsored by Scottish Qualifications Authority in the Scots Language Awards 2019.
+Congratulations to Jamie Fairbairn who have been nominated in Scots Teacher o the Year sponsored by Scottish Qualifications Authority in the Scots Language Awards 2020.
 Vote now!

 We asked Jamie Fairbairn the following questions.